 The firewall kept producing PTR and LLMNR queries across the network in an increasing cascade.
 There were so many lookups that network performance began to degrade – hence the connectivity issues faced by VDI clients in a growing number of subnets.

 Once they discovered the source of the issue, the team turned off the firewall’s reverse lookup function.
 Returning to the DNS Edge console, the team saw results in real time.
 That simple switch immediately improved network performance to the tune of around 5,000 queries per second – around half of all network queries!
 The change quickly restored VDI connectivity and dramatically reduced the strain on core network infrastructure.
 The spike in PTR and NXDOMAIN queries vanished.

 In this case, the granular, client-level DNS data from DNS Edge provided a critical clue which allowed the network team to identify the source of performance issues.
 At a basic level, this shows the core value of collecting and analyzing DNS data.
 Without this information at hand, the team may have gone down the wrong path in attempting to mitigate VDI performance issues.
 They would have never expected DNS as a source of the problem.
 They probably would have pursued other (wrong) root causes instead.

 This also highlights the value of a DNS security system which can be deployed at the source of queries.
 Externally-facing DNS firewalls would not have detected the PTR and NXDOMAIN queries, as they never made it to the network boundary.
 Only by looking deeper into the network was the team able to discover the critical information needed to rectify the core issue.

-Learn more about the use of DNS data for root cause investigations in our video about reducing incident response time.
+Learn more about the security gold just sitting on your DNS servers, and how it can be used for root cause investigations, in our video about reducing incident response time.